crastoru/crastoru.github.io/_posts/2024-05-25-pos-encoders.md

 ---
 layout: post
-title: "Geospatial Position Encoders: A Deep Dive"
+title: "Geographic Position Encoders: A Deep Dive"
 ---

 An inductive bias in machine learning is a constraint on a model or its input features given some prior knowledge of the target task.
 As humans, we can recognize a bird whether it’s flying in the sky or perched in a tree.
-Moreover, we don’t need to examine every cloud in the sky or take in the entirety of the tree to know that we are looking at a bird and not something else.
+Moreover, we don’t need to examine every cloud or take in the entirety of the tree to know that we are looking at a bird and not something else.
 These biases in the vision process are encoded in convolution layers via two properties:

 - *Weight-sharing*: the same kernel weights are used across each part of the input
 - *Locality*: the kernel has a much smaller width and height than the input